 reciprocal water agreements

 Rare and its partners throughout Latin America work with local communities to sign and implement innovative agreements for upstream habitat protection, critical to sustaining regional freshwater sources.
-Rare’s signature Pride campaigns build community support for the agreements.
+Rare’s signature Pride campaigns accelerate adoption of the agreements.

 sparked by pride

 The process of convincing landowners to conserve their land can take more than five years, if at all.
 Through Rare’s signature Pride campaigns, Rare’s partners not only teach communities about the dependence between a healthy forest, páramo and water, they generate community pride in residents’ roles as guardians of one of life’s most valuable resources.
 With Pride campaigns building lasting community support, conservation agreements are now being signed within two years.